 Together, these changes will support housing supply and affordability, improve trust and confidence in the building sector and will put in place systems and processes to speed up consenting for new, innovative and efficient building methods.

 Changes to occupational regulation aim to lift the performance of all building professionals and tradespeople, and hold accountable those who do not meet the standards set for them, so that people can have more confidence in these professions and their work.
 The reforms will see practitioners across the building professions and trades operate within their areas and levels of expertise and provide their services with care and skill.

 The government has progressed work on three occupational groups as part of this programme:

 - plumbers, gasfitters and drainlayers

 - Licensed Building Practitioners.

-The third phase of reforms aims to ensure consumer protection measures are adequately protecting homeowners.
-MBIE will consider whether changes need to be made to enable homeowners to make informed decisions, improve industry accountability and reduce the risk that homeowners are left exposed when things go wrong.
+MBIE has completed a review of the consumer protection measures in the Building Act to ensure they are adequately protecting homeowners.
+The review recommended various actions that MBIE can take to enable homeowners to make informed decisions, improve industry capability and reduce the risk that homeowners are left exposed when things go wrong.